Search by Keyword

 American Releases

-December 6th, 1965 was the first American release date for “Norwegian Wood” on the album “Rubber Soul.”
-Capitol wisely kept it as the second song on the album, undoubtedly recognizing it as an impressively strong track.
+December 6th, 1965 was the American release date for “Norwegian Wood” on the album “Rubber Soul.”
+Capitol Records wisely kept it as the second song on the album, undoubtedly recognizing it as an impressively strong track.
 Capitol's version of "Rubber Soul" was released on an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Rubber Soul" were released in this portable format, "Norweigian Wood" being on one of these.
 These "Playtapes" are highly collectable today.